IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *client_id* (REQUIRED): identifier of the client for which the token is issued.
 [JWT Access Token, Section 2.2]

 - *aud* (REQUIRED): An array of identifier strings for the Resource Server endpoints to be accessed [JWT Access Token, Section 2.2].
-In the special case when the JWT has one audience, the "aud" value MAY be a single case-sensitive string.
+In the special case when the JWT has one audience, the "aud" value may be a single case-sensitive string.

 - *jti* (REQUIRED): A unique identifier for the JWT access token [JWT Access Token, Section 2.2].